Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 let car2 = new MakeCar("Tesla","Roadster","red")    // Create a new car1
 ```

-Make a Object with the new class method
+<br>Make a Object with the new class method
 ```markdown
 class MakeCar{                                      // Define the class
     constructor (carMake,carModel,carColor){        // Define properties for the class